rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ## Virtual environment

 Virtual environment is highly recommended.
-Instructions for setting up virtual environment can be found at:[Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments).
+Instructions for setting up virtual environment can be found at: [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments).

 ## PIP Dependencies